jeffgrady/RepData_PeerAssessment1/PA1_template.md

 Previously, it was **10766** and
 **10765**, so it did not really change.

-The difference between including estimates for the missing data and not seems to be it further concentrates the distribution around the mean, but doesn't change it.
+The difference between including estimates for the missing data and not seems to be it further concentrates the distribution around the mean, but doesn't change it, as we would expect.

 ## Are there differences in activity patterns between weekdays and weekends?